mebrunet/softap-setup-page/README.md

 # Tools to build a SoftAP Setup page for the Photon

 ## Updates
+- 2017/02/02 - I've added the ability to set the claim code.
+Simply navigate to the page with query parameter `claim_code`.
 - 2016/09/30 - I've found some time to bring this project up to date with the new method for implementing SoftAP on the Photon.
 See the [demo](http://mebrunet.github.io/softap-setup-page/src).
 More updates comming soon!

 ## Description